10 Pro Tips for a Captivating Presentation Design

 • Limit Your Palette: Stick to a maximum of three to five colours.
 This creates a cohesive look and prevents visual clutter.
 For instance, use one primary colour for headings, a secondary colour for subheadings, and an accent colour for highlights or calls to action.

 • Contrast for Clarity: Always ensure enough contrast between text and background.
 Dark text on a light background is generally easier to read.
-Use online contrast checkers to verify if your colour combinations are viewer-friendly if you need to.
+Use online contrast checkers to verify whether your colour combinations are viewer-friendly, if needed.
+Aim for WCAG 2.1 AA contrast, at least 4.5:1 for normal text and 3:1 for large text, defined as 18pt regular or 14pt bold.
+These ratios improve legibility on projectors and in mixed lighting.

 Font Selection for Readability and Emphasis